parthathalye17/Audio-Equalizer-using-MATLAB/README.md

 1. **Run the Equalizer:**
    - Open `equalizer_1.m` in MATLAB.
-   - Modify the audio input source if needed.
+   - Input a .wav audio input source.
    - Run the script.

 2. **Adjust Equalizer Settings:**